Panicum virgatum: Bioenergy

 Historically, the major constraint to the development of grasses for thermal energy applications has been the difficulty associated with burning grasses in conventional boilers, as biomass quality problems can be of particular concern in combustion applications.
 These technical problems now appear to have been largely resolved through crop management practices such as fall mowing and spring harvesting that allow for leaching to occur, which leads to fewer aerosol-forming compounds (such as K and Cl) and N in the grass.
 This reduces clinker formation and corrosion, and enables switchgrass to be a clean combustion fuel source for use in smaller combustion appliances.
 Fall harvested grasses likely have more application for larger commercial and industrial boilers.
-Switchgrass is also being used to heat small industrial and farm buildings in Germany and China through a process used to make a low quality natural gas substitute.
+Switchgrass is also used to heat small industrial and farm buildings in Germany and China through a process used to make a low quality natural gas substitute.

 Bai et al. (2010) conducted a study to analyze the environmental sustainability of using switchgrass plant material as a feedstock for ethanol production.
 Life cycle analysis was used to make this assessment.
 They compared efficiency of E10, E85, and ethanol with gasoline.
 They took into account air and water emissions associated with growing, managing, processing and storing the switchgrass crop.
 They also factored in the transportation of the stored switchgrass to the ethanol plant where they assumed the distance was 20 km.
 The reductions in global warming potential by using E10 and E85 were 5 and 65%, respectively.
-Their models also suggested that the “human toxicity potential” and “eco-toxicity potential” were substantially greater for the high ethanol fuels (i.e., E85 and ethanol) than for gasoline and E10.
+Their models also suggested that the "human toxicity potential" and "eco-toxicity potential" were substantially greater for the high ethanol fuels (i.e., E85 and ethanol) than for gasoline and E10.

 In 2014, a genetically altered form of the bacterium Caldicellulosiruptor bescii was created which can cheaply and efficiently turn switchgrass into ethanol.